Mastertronic: New labels, expansion and diversification

 In 1987 Mastertronic decided to expand their distribution of software and began exporting titles back across the Atlantic, so the label Bulldog was created primarily to distribute the 'Best of British' games in the US (The name Bulldog actually came from a small wholesaler called Bulldog Distribution who got into financial difficulties and was taken over the previous year).
 Several other labels were invented for other publishers who wanted them to re-issue their old full price product at budget prices, such as Rack-it for Hewson and Americana for U.S. Gold.
-However, by this time the market for budget games had begun to decline sharply.
-A typical game might sell 50,000 units in 1986, but only 15,000 in 1988 and 5,000 in 1990.
-This was the impact of more competitors in the budget market, with many companies dumping their previously full-price product at the cheaper price point.

 Their re-release label Ricochet was created in 1987 with their most successful release being Activision's Ghostbusters with nearly half a million copies sold.
 A buyout of Melbourne House when that label was struggling with financial problems enabled them to add games such as The Way of the Exploding Fist to their re-release catalogue.

-Video and Music
+Video and music

 In March 1987 Mastertronic launched the short-lived Master Vision and Master Sound labels, with an aim of releasing low priced video and music cassettes.
 During the brief life-span of the company, the only notable releases were the films Creepshow and The Exterminator.